Developing literate citizens of the future.

 All teachers read aloud to their class each day and once a week devote a session to ‘Book Talk’ and give children a chance to express their opinions about the books they enjoy.
 All classes have a book area where children can choose to read for pleasure through the day.

-Children are strongly encouraged to take part in reading competitions such as the Yearly Library Holiday Challenge and Year 6 take part in the Calderdale Book of the Year.
-Each year we use Book Week (usually around World Book Day) to celebrate books and authors and to engage everyone, staff and students into reading for pleasure.
-During that week we have had Book Fairs, and reading competitions such as ‘extreme reading challenges’ and of course lots of dressing up.
+Children are strongly encouraged to take part in reading competitions such as the Yearly Library Holiday Challenge and Calderdale Book of the Year.
+Each year, we use Book Week (usually around World Book Day) to celebrate books and authors and to engage everyone, staff and students into reading for pleasure.
+During that week, we have had Book Fairs, and reading competitions such as ‘extreme reading challenges’ and of course lots of dressing up.

 Guided Reading